LeviBorodenko/StackData/README.md

 #### What is going on in the map

-The graph is created by setting each tool to be one node and two nodes are joined by an edge if they are used simultaniously by a company - edge weight corresponds to how often tools are used together.
+The graph is created by setting each tool to be one node and two nodes are joined by an edge if they are used simultaneously by a company - edge weight corresponds to how often tools are used together.

 Graph visualisation is done in Gephi 0.92.